Whatsapp Icon

 Nutritious Diet for Healing

 After a hysterectomy, your body needs sufficient nutrients to heal.
 A well-balanced, plant-based diet plays a pivotal role in this healing process.
 Include a variety of fruits and vegetables, especially those rich in vitamins, minerals, and antioxidants, to combat inflammation and support tissue repair.
-Whole grains, such as quinoa, brown rice, and oats, provide the necessary energy and fiber to maintain digestive health which is often compromised after surgery.
+Whole grains, such as quinoa, brown rice, and oats, provide the necessary energy and fi to maintain digestive health which is often compromised after surgery.

 Incorporating legumes, nuts, and seeds in your diet ensures an adequate protein intake for muscle repair and immune function.
 It's also important to stay hydrated; drinking plenty of water and herbal teas can aid in flushing out toxins and promoting kidney health.